[This is a draft]

 1644 – Matsuo Kinefusu was born on a family farm in Ueno, Mie Prefecture.

-1656 – Father dies, Matsuo becomes a servant to Yoshitada, a young Samurai at the nearby Iga Castle.
+1656 – Matsuo Yozaemon, Basho’s father, dies.
+Basho becomes a servant to Todo Yoshitada, a young Samurai at the nearby Iga Castle.

 1662 – First known poem.

-1665 – Bashō (age 21) and Yoshitada, together with others, compose a hyakuin, a one-hundred-verse renku.
+1665 – Basho (age 21) and Todo Yoshitada, together with others, compose a hyakuin, a one-hundred-verse renku.

-1666 – Samurai master dies, Goes to Kyoto, studies poetry.
+1666 – Death of Todo Yoshitada.
+Basho goes to Kyoto, studies poetry.

 1667, 1669, and 1671 – Bashō’s poems are published in various anthologies, some of which Bashō publishes himself.